governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 This page is important, but it should not automatically become the canonical ontology.
 It is better read as:

+- an early framework-mapping attempt back to Page 1 concepts
 - a framework-oriented viewpoint
 - a relationship vocabulary lens
 - a possible bridge for interoperability with enterprise-architecture practice